Recycle Guide

 93051

 Besides being a low-grade plastic, thin lids are mistaken as paper and cardboard by sorting machines and are accidently sent to paper mills.
 Small caps fall through the machine and end up in the garbage.
+(Plastic caps that are screwed on to plastic bottles/jugs are accepted.)

 93051

 The manufacturing process of these containers make them low-grade, low value and difficult to recycle.
-Due to their brittle nature, they can break apart in the sorting machinery and can accidently be sorted as paper and cardboard.
+Due to their brittle nature, they can break apart in the sorting machinery and can accidently be sorted as paper or cardboard.

 93051